 In fact, typical SEO costs and what should be budgeted for SEO are blind spots for many smaller enterprises.
-That’s shown clearly by a survey from 2017, carried out by SEO firm Higher Visibility.
+That’s shown clearly by a survey from 2017, carried out by SEO agency Higher Visibility.

 The survey asked 500 people involved with small business marketing what their firm’s budget for SEO was.
 An astonishing 54% of those asked revealed that there was no budget set aside at all for SEO services.